 Tjejvättern’s course is 100 km long and goes south along lake Vättern, makes a wide circle and then heads back north again to Motala.
 There are at least three rest stops.
 The course is very picturesque, varied and challenging enough for both beginners and intermediate cyclists.
-The cyclists start in groups during the morning and the finish does not close until the evening, which means that the participants have all day to take themselves around the course.
+The cyclists start in groups of ca 60 riders from 07:30 a.m. to ca 09:00 a.m. and the finish closes at 08:00 p.m, which means that the participants have all day to take themselves around the course.

 The rest stops

-All the rest stops (except the self-service one) offer something to eat and drink, massage and bicycle repairs.
+All the rest stops offer something to eat and drink, massage and bicycle repairs.

 Rest stops are clearly marked in advance with the sign “Depå”.
 If you do not want to stop at the rest stop, move out into the middle of the road.
 If you want to stop at the rest stop, keep to the right and signal.
 Use hand signals and be observant as confusion at rest stop entry points can lead to accidents.